 Have you lost a loved one?

-Mary contacted our helpline about her mother’s recent death.
+Grace contacted our helpline about her mother’s recent death.
 Sadly, her mother had contracted Covid-19 and passed away in hospital.
-Mary went on to explain that she was unemployed and had just made a benefits application, which had a five-week waiting period to receive any payments.
+Grace went on to explain that she was unemployed and had just made a benefits application, which had a five-week waiting period to receive any payments.

 Our caseworker advised that ScotsCare could also assist with a funeral grant of £1,000 towards her mother’s burial costs.
-Mary was very relieved to hear this.
+Grace was very relieved to hear this.

-Our caseworker still checks in with Mary occasionally to see how everything is going for her.
+Our caseworker still checks in with Grace occasionally to see how everything is going for her.
 Our befriending volunteer had been in touch and they agreed a day and time to call back.

 Our caseworker said “She felt much better knowing that she had support and that the financial worry had been eased somewhat.”